-This is, without doubt, one of the most user-friendly audio editor that the Windows Store houses, and though its interface borrows a lot from the base design language of Windows 10, it does offer a touch-optimized experience for tablet users of the platform.
+This is, without a doubt, one of the most user-friendly audio editors that the Windows Storehouses, and though its interface borrows a lot from the base design language of Windows 10, it does offer a touch-optimized experience for tablet users of the platform.

-The black background is easy on the eye for long audio editing session, while a range of buttons are available at the bottom that help accomplish basic tasks like importing, trimming, normalizing, editing or adding effects to audio files.
+The black background is easy on the eye for a long audio editing session, while a range of buttons are available at the bottom that help accomplishes basic tasks like importing, trimming, normalizing, editing or adding effects to audio files.